 “While lagging cold water pipes can prevent bursts, lagging pipes which carry hot water helps keep the water hotter, allowing you to run your water heater at a lower temperature.”

-If you do notice a leak or burst main outside the boundary, please report it via our website or call 0800 389 10 11.
+If you do notice a leak or burst main outside the boundary, please call our dedicated leak line on 0800 243 352.